anon8721/cosmos-appendices/Appendix One - Goal Setting Example.md

 - Cross-branch dependencies (e.g., T2.2 → T3.1): Dependencies between tasks in different subtasks
 - Cross-level dependencies (e.g., T1.3 → ST2): Where a specific task must be completed before an entire subtask can begin

-For each task, the system establishes both an Objective (what needs to be accomplished) and Conditions of Success (how to determine if the task has been successfully completed).
+For each task, the system establishes both an Objective (what needs to be accomplished) and Success Criteria (how to determine if the task has been successfully completed).
 These predefined success criteria enhance the system's capacity for self-assessment and enable internal feedback mechanisms.

 ### Execution Planning